Giant sequoia, bigtree, Sierra-redwood (Watson 1993).

 The species attracted early attention by Douglass (1945a, 1945b, 1946, 1949, 1950a, 1950b, 1951a, 1951b; retrospective by McGraw 2003) and others.
 Some extensive recent work has been conducted by Tom Swetnam, Chris Baisan, and Peter Brown et al. (1992), who have assembled a very long fire history.
 They have a fine web page describing this work, Fire Regimes in Sierran Mixed-Conifer Forests.
 I have recently (2005-2006) been working on a study that involved coring these trees at heights from DBH to 90 m above ground and looking at variations in ring width and stable isotope (C, O) ratios with height; so far the analysis has not proceeded to the point where I can yet offer a meaningful summary, but we expect to develop some insights into how these trees manage drought stress.

 This species has played a pivotal role in the evolution of the American conservation movement, and continues to provoke strong emotions among most people who encounter it on its native range.
 Sequoiadendron only occurs in groves, so that every place it can be seen, it is found within the native mixed conifer forest as a unique, insular stand of gigantic trees.
 The stature of the trees, despite their occurrence within one of the world's most impressive mixed conifer forest, is literally awe-inspiring.
 The Sequoia is the only other tree on earth that can even be compared to a large grove of Sequoiadendron, for although a number of other species approach it in girth, none are in the same class in regard to size, or cover the landscape with such a profusion of large individuals, with the sole exception of Sequoia.
 The trees are so large that when first discovered in the 1850's, many did not believe that they existed.
 One tree was killed and its bts bark stripped, to be sent back east for display at a major exposition.
 It was called a hoax, concocted from the bark of many trees.
 Later an entire tree was cut and sent back for another exposition, and soon the trees became famous throughout America.
 One of the first cultural responses to this fame was a concerted effort to log all the trees.
 The wood is not very useful; its most common use was as fenceposts, matchsticks or shingles.
 However logging proceeded with abondon, and one of the finest of all groves, the gigantic (3,500 acre) Converse Basin grove, was almost entirely fed to the sawmills.
 The pioneering American conservationist John Muir spearheaded a public outcry at this destruction, which culminated on September 26, 1890 with the designation of Sequoia National Park, the second national park (after Yellowstone) ever to be set aside in the United States.
-Now, in 2007, millions of people from around the world come here to view the groves of Sequoiadendron, and it remains with Sequoia as one of the flagship species of conservation in the United States.
+Now, in 2007, millions of people from around the world come here to view the groves of Sequoiadendron, and it remains with Sequoia as one of the flagship species of forest conservation in the United States.

 All wild Sequoiadendron groves are protected, nearly all are on public lands, and most are relatively easy to visit.
 Particularly impressive and accessible groves are found in Yosemite, Sequoia and Kings Canyon National Parks; of these the most popular, and among the largest, is the Giant Forest in Sequoia National Park (Hartesveldt et al. 1975).
 The President, shown here, can be seen on the Congress Trail in the Giant Forest.
 It was originally (in 1923) called the Harding Tree, an appellation that fell from popularity along with the late President.

-Recent work being done at Whitaker Forest near Sequoia National Park (contact me for details) has revealed that Sequoiadendron cones can live, remain green, and potentially shed viable seed for a period of decades.
+As early as 1938, Buchholz noted that Sequoiadendron cones can live, remain green, and potentially shed viable seed for a period of decades.
 Evidently the cones initiate and mature on the common 2-year conifer cycle, but then rather than ripening and dying, they remain green and contain viable seed for many years.
 Some seeds are commonly released at infrequent intervals, but a severe stress event (such as a ground fire) can trigger release of all seeds.
 The precise physiological mechanism has not been determined.
 This phenomenon of retaining living green cones with viable seed for a period of decades has not been observed in any other conifer species.

 A few more bits of interesting data emerged when one of the largest living Sequoiadendron trees, the Robert E. Lee tree, was studied in detail during July of 2007 (contact me for details).
 This one tree has approximately five times the living leaf biomoss of the largest Douglas-fir (Pseudotsuga menziesii) ever measured, and has approximately 2.8 billion living leaves.